DETAILED ACTION

 Yet, Vasquez does not explicitly teach the second pairing procedure is a Bluetooth pairing procedure or wherein the second pairing procedure is a procedure for joining a Wireless Local Area Network.

-Yet, Vasquez does not explicitly teach to provide the request to the second Bluetooth communication device, and to provide a response to the request from the second Bluetooth communication device to the mobile device via the communication channel.
+Yet, Vasquez does not explicitly teach the control circuitry is configured to obtain a request for pairing the mobile device with the second Bluetooth communication device from the mobile device via the communication channel, to provide the request to the second Bluetooth communication device, and to provide a response to the request from the second Bluetooth communication device to the mobile device via the communication channel.

-Yet, Vasquez does not explicitly teach the request indicates, whether the mobile device requests to use a vehicular display for displaying information provided by the mobile device.
+Yet, Vasquez does not explicitly teach the request indicates whether the mobile device requests to use a vehicular display for displaying information provided by the mobile device.

 Vasquez further teaches the response comprises information on a cryptographic secret provided by the second Bluetooth communication device (Fig. 1, 3 & ¶20 - Establishing the secure connection between computing device 100 and vehicle 106 may include encrypting communications between wireless communication module 104 included in computing device 100 and wireless communication module 110 included in vehicle 106 using the symmetric encryption key passed by vehicle 106 to computing device 100 … The secure connection between computing device 100 and vehicle 106 may also be established and secured using any other well-known security or cryptography techniques).